jsongerber/thanks.nvim/README.md

 PRs and issues are always welcome.
 Make sure to provide as much context as possible when opening one.

-## 🎭 Motivations

-Inspired by the VS Code plugin [px to rem & rpx & vw (cssrem)](https://marketplace.visualstudio.com/items?itemName=cipchk.cssrem).
-There is two vim plugin to convert px to \(r\)em but those were missing some feature I wanted such as the virtual text and the nvim-cmp integration:

 ## 📝 TODO (will do if there is demand (open issue or PR))

 -   [ ] Other plugin managers